rioak/Recipe-Complexity-Trends/README.md

 **NMAR Analysis**

-We believe that the "Ratings" column in the merged dataframe between recipe data and interaction data is NMAR.
+We believe that the "Ratings" column in the merged dataframe between recipe data and interaction data is Not Missing At Random (NMAR).
 This is because all of the missing values in that column were intentionally made missing if the original value was zero, as ratings can only be between numbers 1 and 5.

 **Missingness Dependency**